North Dakota's latest try at abortion ban could face lawsuit

-North Dakota on Monday became the latest state to ban abortion in most cases — again.
+North Dakota has become the latest state to ban abortion in most cases — again.

-Gov. Doug Burgum signed a ban that has narrow exceptions: Abortion is legal in pregnancies caused by rape or incest, but only in the first six weeks.
-Abortion is also allowed deeper into pregnancy in specific medical emergencies.
+Gov. Doug Burgum on Monday signed a ban that has narrow exceptions: Abortion is legal in pregnancies caused by rape or incest, but only in the first six weeks of pregnancy.
+Abortion is allowed later in pregnancy only in specific medical emergencies.

-The law is intended to replace a previous ban that is not being enforced while a state court weighs the previous ban's constitutionality.
+The law is intended to replace a previous ban that is not being enforced while a state court weighs its constitutionality.

-Ten months after the U.S. Supreme Court overturned the Roe v.
-Wade ruling and a nationwide right to abortion, actions by lawmakers and courts — and the interplay between them — have created confusion on the state of play.
+Ten months after the U.S. Supreme Court overturned Roe v.
+Wade and a nationwide right to abortion, actions by lawmakers and in courts — and the interplay between them — continue to create confusion.

-Here is a look at what is known and not known about where abortion policy stands in North Dakota — and how it compares.
+Here is a look at what is known and not known about where abortion policy stands in North Dakota and where it falls in the national landscape.

 WHAT LAWS ARE IN PLAY IN NORTH DAKOTA?